 Used to defragment mounted XFS file systems.
-When invoked with no arguments, $\mathbf{xfs_fsr}$ defragments all regular files in all mounted XFS file systems.
+When invoked with no arguments, xfs_fsr defragments all regular files in all mounted XFS file systems.
 This utility also allows users to suspend a defragmentation at a specified time and resume from where it left off later.

 In addition, xfs_fsr also allows the defragmentation of only one file, as in xfs_fsr /path/to/file.
-Red Hat advises against periodically defragmenting an entire file system, as this is normally not warranted.
+Red Hat advises against periodically defragmenting an entire file system.
+This is because XFS normally avoids fragmentation and performing a file system wide defragmentation could cause free space fragmentation as a side effect.